fireblocks/xrp-raw-tools/README.md

 ```
 Check the transaction's hash in the XRP block explorer and make sure that the transaction was executed successfully.

-## ❌ For disabling 'Require Tag':
+## ❌ Disabling 'Require Destination Tags':
-If you want to disable an already enabled 'Require Tag' configuration on your account, please update the `transaction` object in the `setDestTag.ts` file as following:
+If you want to disable an already enabled 'Require Destination Tags' configuration on your account, please update the `transaction` object in the `setDestTag.ts` file as following:

 ```js
  const transaction: TransactionJSON = {